JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <div class = "info-body">
 <header class = "info-header">Function-like objects</header><p>
 ```
-Methods are associated with types, so it is possible to make any arbitrary Julia object "callable" by adding methods to its type.
-Such "callable" objects are sometimes called "functors."
-Using this technique to the `MyType` defined above, we can define a method that returns all field's values as a tuple.
+Methods are associated with types; therefore, it is possible to make an arbitrary Julia object "callable" by adding methods to its type.
+Such "callable" objects are sometimes called functors.
+Using this technique to the `MyType` defined above, we can define a method that returns values of all its fields.

 ```jldoctest structs
 julia> (m::MyType)() = (m.a, m.b, m.c)